-Being financially prepared is a big part of overall Family Readiness.
-There are unexpected exercises, schools, training, and other temporary assignments that not only changes your military pay but may interfere with your civilian employment pay.
-Being mobilized can also present unique financial challenges.
-Here are some basic guidelines that should be considered prior to mobilization.
+Being financially prepared is a big part of overall deployment readiness.
+Here are some basic guidelines that should be considered prior to deployment.

-Note that most of the protections SCRA offers are good only during your duration of your active duty assignment.
-For more on SCRA, see the Servicemembers Civil Relief Act Overview, or contact your unit or installation legal assistance office.
+For more on SSCRA, see the Servicemembers Civil Relief Act Overview, or contact your unit or installation legal assistance office.

 Direct Deposit: Direct deposit is the quickest and the most convenient way to receive your pay check.
 Plan for a week or two after you initiate direct deposit for it to be activated.
 The servicemember can be deployed to any part of the world, but having direct deposit will enable both the servicemember and family members to have easier access and more control of their funds.
 Check with your bank or credit union.